China launches high-tech aircraft carrier in naval milestone

 It is not known how close China is in the development of its KJ-600 AWACS aircraft, which it began testing in 2020, to have it ready for carrier operations, and there is “little evidence” it has begun work on carrier onboard delivery transport aircraft, he said.

-Now that it is launched it will have to be fitted out, which could take two to six months.
+Now that it is launched, the carrier will have to be fitted out, which could take two to six months.
 Then there will be harbor acceptance trials and sea trials, which will likely take another six months before engineers begin launching test loads using the catapult system.

 “The first aircraft will only be launched from this carrier perhaps in late-2023 to 2024, and full operational capability will likely be declared closer to 2025,” he said.